Fine Bore NG tube insertion for NMC OSCE

 – Assess the patient to sit in a semi upright position and use pillows to ensure there is no head tilt forwards or backwards

-– Using the ng tube to measure, check the length of insertion from the patient’s ear lobe to the bridge of the nose.
+– Using the nasogastric tube to measure, check the length of insertion from the patient’s ear lobe to the bridge of the nose.
 Then from the ear lobe to the bottom of the xiphisternum and note the measurement on the tube.

 – Check the nostrils of the patent by asking the patient to sniff with one nostril closed and repeat with the other nostril